easymorph/server-cmd/README.md

   Default
 Listing done
 ```
-Asterisk `*` means that the space requires an authorization.
+Asterisk `*` means that the space requires authorization.

 #### Space status
-Returns specified space status.
-This command may require authorization if space is password protected.
+Returns the status of the specified space.
+This command may require authorization if the space is password-protected.

 ```bash
 ems-cmd spacestatus http://192.168.100.200:6330 -space "closed one" -password some_password
 ```
 ###### Parameters

-* `-space` - space name.
+* `-space` - the space name.
-* `-password` - if password is required.
+* `-password` - the password (if required).

 ###### Output
 ```